Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Cloning

 You can clone the repository by following the next procedure:
 1. Login to the [GitHub](https://www.github.com/) website.
 2. On the left side of your screen, you can find a summary of all your repositories.
 Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya).
 3. Click on the 'Code' button next to the Green 'GitPod' button.
-4. Click on 'HTTPS' and copy the hyperlink: https://github.com/Eburonia/Test-project.git below it.
+4. Click on 'HTTPS' and copy the hyperlinkbelow it: https://github.com/Eburonia/Test-project.git.
 5. Go to the repository where you want to make a clone of the website.
 Or create a new repository.
 6. When in this repository, select the folder or create a folder where you want to copy the cloned directory.
 7. Go to the terminal and type: 'Git Clone https://github.com/Eburonia/Test-project.git' and press enter.
 The directory has been cloned now.